Randy Bullock: Houston Texans

-The Houston Texans selected Bullock in the fifth round of the 2012 NFL Draft, with the 161st overall pick, becoming the first kicker ever drafted by the team.
+The Houston Texans selected Bullock in the fifth round of the 2012 NFL draft, with the 161st overall pick, becoming the first kicker ever drafted by the team.
 His draft profiles agreed that he has tremendous leg strength for field goals and kickoffs, along with his accuracy on long and short kicks.
 NFL draft analysts noted that Bullock takes a consistent, controlled approach to each kick, getting enough rise to avoid blocks.

 Bullock was competing with veteran Shayne Graham for the placekicker position.
 He had made 3 of 4 field goal attempts in the preseason, with the majority of his attempts coming from longer than 50 yards.
 Bullock's rookie season abruptly ended on August 26, 2012, when he was placed on injured reserve with a groin tear.

 Bullock fully recovered from his injury, without losing leg strength, and won the kicking job the following season.
 During the 2013 preseason, Bullock hit 6 of 7 field goal attempts, including one from 55 yards.

 In the game against the San Diego Chargers during Week 1 of the 2013 regular season, Bullock hit the game-winning field goal from 41 yards to cap the biggest comeback in Texans history.
 However, in week 2 against the Tennessee Titans, he missed three long field goals (from 50, 50, and 46 yards).
 In Week 9 against the Indianapolis Colts, he missed three field goals, including a 55-yard attempt in the final seconds of the game; the Texans lost by a score of 27–24.
-This led to fans online giving him the nickname "Fat Randy".

 After early struggles in only two of his 2013 games, Bullock showed his mental toughness by finishing the 2013 season strong and making 12 consecutive field goals.
 He continued his success streak into the 2014 season, breaking the record for the most consecutive field goals in Texans' franchise history (16).
 The streak came to an end due to a blocked field goal on a missed blocking assignment against the Oakland Raiders.
 This streak did not include Bullock's perfect preseason with the Texans in 2014 finishing 100% (4/4) with field goals, including a long kick of 52 yards, and 100% (4/4) with extra points.
 Bullock was reliable with his misses typically coming on field goal attempts beyond 50 yards in 2013.